rhx/SwiftGdk/README.md

 Support for gtk 4 was added via the `gtk4` branch.

 Version 15 of gir2swift provides a Package Manager Plugin.
 This requires Swift 5.6 or higher.
+(older versions can be used via the [swift52](https://github.com/rhx/SwiftGdk/tree/swift52) branch).

 ## Prerequisites